About the Royal Blind Learning Hub

 About Our Staff

-Sally Paterson is our Learning Hub Manager and is a Qualified Teacher of the Visually Impaired (QTVI).
+Sally Paterson is our Learning Hub Manager and is a Qualified Teacher of the Vision Impaired (QTVI).
 Sally has spent 23 years in teaching, the last decade of which has been with blind and partially sighted pupils.
-Most recently Sally worked as a teacher within a dedicated visual impairment local authority service.
+Most recently Sally worked as a teacher within a dedicated vision impairment local authority service.

-Sally works with teachers in the Royal Blind School to share their expertise of working with visually impaired pupils with other educators.
+Sally works with teachers in the Royal Blind School to share their expertise of working with vision impaired pupils with other educators.

 We value your input into the development of our service.